It’s kind of interesting in today’s society how we look down on drugs, whereas alcohol and over abusing food like salt/sugar are perfectly accepted.

 “Nothing is good or bad but thinking makes it so.” – Shakespeare

-What I will claim though is that addiction to things like overeating, alcohol intake, technological stimulus intake, drug abuse and anything other addiction is because of a pain we have inside that we are trying to cover up with things outside of us.
+What I will claim, though, is that addiction to things like overeating, alcohol intake, technological stimulus intake, drug abuse and any other addiction is because of a pain we have inside that we are trying to cover up with things outside of us.

-That addiction is also deepening that pain when we aren’t buried in them, and also while we are buried in them, because they are satisfying are false needs during that time.
+That addiction is also deepening that pain when we aren’t buried in them and also while we are buried in them, because they are satisfying our false needs during that time.

 No newborn baby is born addicted to anything.
-Babies maybe more prone to addictions based on its bloodline, but not absolutely certain will that baby grow up to be addicted.
+Babies may be more prone to addictions based on its bloodline, but it is not absolutely certain will that baby grow up to be addicted.

 It’s obvious that humans rely on basic survival things like food, water and shelter, but the craving for more than is necessary is always learned from the outside world.

 Craving and desire for more is always learned.